 This will be a challenging college course.
 We will discuss all major texts during class, but I expect that you will have closely read and reflected on them in advance.
-As in all literature courses, you must make the effort to draw your own inferences about the texts you read and be prepared to learn how to articulate and justify your interpretations.
+As in all English courses, you must make the effort to draw your own inferences about the texts you read and be prepared to learn how to articulate and justify your interpretations.
 Make sure you schedule time for reflective reading; falling behind in the reading diminishes what you can gain from each class.
 I will expect that your written work, if not "original," will do more than simply reprocess what our class discussions and lectures presented.
-Also, it is assumed that you are familiar with the basics of composition.
-ENGL 1302 is a prerequisite.
+Also, it is assumed that you are familiar with the basics of composition and literary interpretation.
+ENGL 1302 and a 2000-level literature course are prerequisites.
 If you have not satisfied your general education requirements in writing, you must postpone this class until you have done so.
 I encourage you to meet with me for extra help or to discuss ways to enhance your learning.
 Please keep track of your grades.
 I prefer substantive discussions about the course content or your growth (strengths and weaknesses) to talk of your GPA and the generation of 'progress reports,' which is not the most efficient use of our time together.

-Make-up Work, Computer Breakdown, and Other Exigencies

-Successful mastery of course material requires students to complete assignments in a timely fashion.
+Make-up Work, Computer Breakdown, and Other Exigencies Successful mastery of course material requires students to complete assignments in a timely fashion.
 Make-up work does not serve the learning process and so will not be permitted, except for tests missed because of family emergency or severe illness.
 Writing assignments should be handed in at the beginning of class on the day due; the grade of a late paper will be reduced by a 1/2-letter-grade for each day or portion of a day it is late; after one week, a grade of F will pertain, though the student should still submit a paper in order to avoid getting a zero.
 Should you unavoidably miss a class, be sure to convey any assignment to me: leave it in my HFA-office mailbox; use a classmate as courier; email it (sherwood_k@utpb.edu); or fax 552-3280.
 Make paper and back-up copies of work done on computers.
 Begin work in advance of deadlines, so that you have time to troubleshoot disk errors, virus alerts, printer problems, etc. I know intimately how unreliable technology can be, but you are responsible for submitting work despite the gremlins and Murphy's Law.
+Cell Phones Please silence cell phones and beepers during class time.
+Further details about policies, procedures, and assignments are available in the FAQ and Calendar.